You've picked your project, and now find yourself standing beneath it with a fistful of quickdraws unsure of what on earth to do next.

 All the moves are done, and it's time to start making the obvious smart links.
 By "smart links", I mean that you won't always just see how high you can get from the ground, then see how high you get before falling again.
 Instead, you should step back and break the route down into parts.
 Is there an obvious rest somewhere?
 A good hold separating cruxes?
 Anything that breaks the route, including just a crux in the middle of an extremely sustained section, can be considered a checkpoint.
 If you know you're in for the long haul, go for the obviously easy links first.
 If you plan on making short work of this one, skip straight to the hardest links and save the easy ones for when you're a little worked.
 Ground to Checkpoint 1.
 Now say "Take", go in direct to the bolt, and hang out for a while.
 When you feel ready, proceed to Checkpoint 2.
 Keep in mind that Checkpoint 1 doesn't need to be halfway up the route.
 It could be at the 2nd bolt if there is an obvious reason to stop there.
 Also, don't forget that the beginning and end of the crux are essentially checkpoints.
 You may not be able to link through the crux just yet, so break it into even smaller sections.
 Quickly work through the obvious "smart links" that you can, over the course of a few goes, really working out the efficiency in those easier sections, and move on to Step 4.

 Step 4: Next Post!

-You've made all the obvious links and you have the easier sections fairly dialed in, and you're ready to either start redpoint goes (if it's a short term project), or really dig in to working the route (if it's a long term affair).
+You've made all the obvious links and you have the easier sections fairly dialed in, and you're ready to either start redpoint go's (if it's a short-term project), or really dig in to working the route (if it's a long-term project).
 If you're ready for redpoint attempts, remove the word "take" from your vocabulary, tie in, step on, and see how it goes.
-We'll talk more about smart and efficient tactics for working a long or mid term project in Part 3.
-In Part 4, we'll move on to redpoint attempts.
+We'll talk more about smart and efficient tactics for working a long or mid-term project in the Part III post.
+In Part IV, we'll move on to redpoint attempts.